abhinav7693ngh/Domes.js/README.md

 ## Stacks

-You can simply create an object.
+You can simply create a Stack object.

 ```javascript
     const my_Stack = new Stack();